Teachers confront half-empty classrooms as virus surges

 The schools in Clark County, Nevada, which includes Las Vegas, typically have 90% attendance, but that figure has dropped to 83%.
 In Seattle, attendance has averaged 81 percent since the return from winter break.
 Los Angeles public schools marked about 30% of the district’s 600,000-plus students absent on Tuesday, the first day back after the break.

 In New York, about 76% of the city’s roughly 1 million public school students were in class Wednesday, with some schools reporting well over half of their students out.
+In a reversal from a pledge to keep children in schools, Mayor Eric Adams said Thursday that he was considering allowing the nation’s largest school district to return to some form of virtual instruction.

 Adnan Bhuiyan, 17, has at times been one of seven or eight students in classes that normally have 30 at the Bronx Latin School.
 He spent much of the first week back from break in free periods, wondering why he was there.